ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Abstract

-Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic is becoming a reliable method to infer the data, although there is a plethora of candidate models when using Information Theoretic.
-Here, based on the Akaike Information Criterion, we analyzed the determinants of bird richness on islands in the Thousand Island Lake.
+Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic is becoming a reliable method to infer the data, although there are a plethora of candidate models when using Information Theoretic.
+Here, based on the Akaike Information Criterion, we analysed the determinants of bird richness on islands in the Thousand Island Lake.
 We also discussed distribution patterns of tombs on study islands using the method of multimodel inference.
 The results showed bird communities on the islands were determined by island area and habitat richness, whereas the occupancy of tombs was determined by the shape of islands.
 This is the first evidence showing bird richness significantly related to tomb occupancy.
 This finding may have potential implications in tomb searchings in the region of the Thousand Island Lake.

 ## Keywords

-AIC, model selection, birds, multimodel inference,  stepwise regression,Thousand Island Lake, tomb distribution
+AIC, model selection, birds, multimodel inference,  stepwise regression, Thousand Island Lake, tomb distribution

 ## Introduction

 How to choose the most parsimonious (best) model in a large set of competing models in your analyses?
 Using stepwise multiple regression, or the Information Theoretic Analysis?
 Whittingham *et al.* (2006) found 57% of 65 papers published in three leading ecological journals (*Ecology Letters*, *Journal of Applied Ecology*, and *Animal Behaviour*) used a stepwise approach.
 Although the stepwise regression has several principal drawbacks, such as bias in parameter estimation, inconsistencies among model selection algorithms, an inherent problems of multiple hypothesis testing and an inappropriate focus or reliance on a single best model, it is still widely used.
 It is out the scope of this paper to detail these shortages of stepwise regression.
 In this paper, I will introduce how to use the AIC for model selection.

 The [Thousand Island Lake](http://sixf.org/en/pages/thousand-island-lake/) (hereafter, the Lake) locates at the western Zhejiang Province, eastern China.
 It was created in 1959 by the construction of Xin'anjiang Dam.
 Flooding around 500 km^2, it formed 1078 islands with area > 0.25 ha at 108 m water-level, which is a natural experiment for the studying of island biogeography and conservation biology.
 [Our group](http://mypage.zju.edu.cn/personnelCard/pingding) began to survey the bird communities since 2002, and now expands to many biological taxa, e.g., spiders, reptiles, amphibians, snakes, monkeys, insects, small mammals, butterflies and plants.
-It is an ongoing and growing project and we warmly welcome all scientists to join and collaborate in this project.
-Just several months ago, I talked with the spiderman Dr. Wu in our group who are the local expert on spiders, and discussed the possibility to analyze the relationship between bird richness and fengshui on our study islands.
+It is an ongoing and growing project, and we warmly welcome all scientists to join and collaborate in this project.
+Just several months ago, I talked with the Spiderman Dr. Wu in our group who are the local expert on spiders, and discussed the possibility to analyze the relationship between bird richness and fengshui on our study islands.
 Yes, I know it is not easy to explain the notion *fengshui* in English which is one of the traditional Chinese culture.
 For simplicity, fengshui is analogous to *good luck*.
 For example, when someone has passed away, his/her family will try to find some place that have good fengshui to build the tomb and hope he/she will have another good living place after death.

 Here, I used the method of model selection and multimodel inference to analyze the determinants of the bird richness and tomb occupancy on the islands in the Lake.
 This paper addressed following questions: 1) What is the AIC?
 Does it mean the American International College?
 2) What are the key processes to run the multimodel inference?
 3) What are the determinants of the bird and tomb distribution on the islands in the Lake.